Phase diagram of solution of oppositely charged polyelectrolytes: Phases in the absence of a salt

 Using similar notations, for a phase of a single drop (see Fig.~\ref{fig:PE}d), we have

-Here remember that each complex in the drop is neutral.
+Recall that each complex in the macroscopic drop is neutral.
 The expression includes the negative correlation energy of PCs in neutral complexes, and the negative correlation energy of a neutral complex due to condensation, $\varepsilon$.

 For a tadpole phase (see Fig.~\ref{fig:PE}e), we denote $z$ as the fraction of the tail part of each complex.
 We have